andydunstall/fuddle/docs/rfcs/20230303_registry_api.md

 	* `register`: Contains all metadata fields
 	* `unregister`: Empty since theres no need to update the metadata of a leaving node
-	* `update`: Contains only the key-value pairs that have been updated
+	* `metadata`: Contains only the key-value pairs that have been updated

 ### Stream
 When the node first registers, it must send a `register` message containing its